National Operations Centre Tidal Unit

 The National Operations Centre Tidal Unit (formerly known as the National Tidal Centre) is a group of experts responsible for providing tidal tables and tidal predictions to the Australian Hydrographic Service.
 Their tidal predictions are also published on the Australian Bureau of Meteorology website.

-The Unit also manages the national data archive for sea levels and tides.It is located within Bureau of Meteorology South Australia regional office.
+The Unit also manages the national data archive for sea levels and tides.
+It is located within the South Australia regional office of the Bureau of Meteorology.

 History

 The National Tidal Centre was established in January 2004 and brought into the public domain many of the functions of the former National Tidal Facility of Australia operated by Flinders University of South Australia until December 2003.